 Personally, I’d also advise you to start with a dating phase.
 Go with an agency that is open to test the waters with a small gig before you enrol them for the whole product.
 This is the safest way to approach working with an agency.
 Any agency worth its salt will be more than happy to go on a few dates before committing to a relationship.

 I hope this article has given you clarity on how to choose the right agency.
-If you still have questions feel free to drop me a personal message!

 Thank you for reading.